 Some regions do prove more popular than others.
 However, applicants can preference any or all of the preferences for any or all regions, so it is not possible to give an accurate competition ratio by region.

-Both overall application numbers, and consequently also competition ratios, were down for the 2020 national recruitment round 1 and as a consequence, some posts were re-advertised in the national round 1 re-advert.
+Both overall application numbers, and consequently also competition ratios, saw a considerable increase for the 2020 national recruitment round 1.
+Remaining unfilled posts were still re-advertised in the national round 1 re-advert.

 For any queries, please contact PaedsNRO@hee.nhs.uk